-Drawing key objectives from the National Curriculum, New City has created an English curriculum designed to engage our children and address their learning needs.
 High quality texts are provided for each year group to engage pupils within a rich, broad and balanced reading experience and create the foundations for a variety of high-quality outcomes.
-From the curriculum design to the in-class delivery, the core aim underpinning New City's practice is to enable children to weave webs of knowledge which interconnect, ensuring our learners know more and, consequently, be able to do more.
+From the curriculum design to the inclass delivery, the core aim underpinning New City's practice is to enable children to weave webs of knowledge which interconnect, ensuring our learners know more and, consequently, be able to do more.
 In Key Stage 1 and Key Stage 2, teachers plan together with their year group partners using the New City curriculum overview.
 All aspects of English are covered in the lessons, including reading fluency and comprehension skills, writing, poetry, speaking and listening.
 Reading for pleasure is at the forefront of the agenda and it is promoted daily through Guided and Shared Reading sessions.
-All teachers are expected to variate their plan to cater for the needs of all learners, including those with SEND.
+Children and staff have clearly set out expectations for learning through shared learning goals (composite goals).
+These are articulated to the children.
+Through short term planning staff devise a range of strategies to ensure that all children progress through components of learning.
+The lowest 20% toolkit ensures that identified children make rapid and sustained progress.
+Mastery is planned for all children to ensure opportunities to deepen learning and understanding.
+Children of all abilities have the opportunity to develop their skills and knowledge in each unit and, through planned progression built into the scheme of work, we offer them an increasing opportunity to master English.

 Planning is regularly supported and monitored by subject leads and SLT.